 It was with a heavy heart that Echo helped clean the broken glass from the greenhouse floor.
 Once again, someone in the night had stolen into the garden and vandalized it.
-Glass had been broken, plants uprooted and thrown about, and gardening implements dented or broken.
+Glass had been smashed, plants uprooted and thrown about, and gardening implements dented or broken.
 It was a thoughtless savage act, without any sense or justification to it.
 Now, at least, they knew something of the “Why?” behind it at least.
 Spray-painted across the glass in red had been the words “Burn the blasphemer’s grain”.
 It had only confirmed their worst fears.
 The religious differences had become violent.

 This was the fourth such incident.
 Everything was more or less within their ability to repair.
 Most of the plants were found quickly enough to transplant (Echo could thankfully do more than any human in that regard).
 The main issue was the shattered glass.
 Already a number of panes had been replaced with plastic, and they were considering requesting a scavenging run for more clear plastic sheets to do a full conversion.
 The tools were also an irritation to replace.
 Echo hated having to ask the Rangers to take time out of their important work to scavenge more trowels and rakes for them.